vm7608/AI-Training-2/03_GAN/02_DCGANs/README.md

 The author of DCGANs noted that:

 - The state of art trend towards eliminating fully connected layers on top of convolutional features.
-The strongest example of this is global average pooling which has been utilized in state of the art image classification models.
-But the author found that gobal average pooling increased model stability but hurt convergence speed.
+The strongest example of this is global average pooling which has been utilized in state of the art image classification models instead of fully connected layers.
+But the author found that global average pooling increased model stability but hurt convergence speed.

-- A "middle ground" approach they used that worked well was to directly connect the output of the highest convolutional layer in the generator/discriminator to the input and output respectively, without any intervening fully connected layers.
+- A "middle ground" approach they used that worked well was to directly connect the output of the highest convolutional layer in the generator/discriminator to the input and output respectively, without going through any fully connected layers.

 - In DCGANs, the first layer of the GAN, which takes a uniform noise distribution Z as input, could be called fully connected as it is just a matrix multiplication, but the result is reshaped into a 4-dimensional tensor and used as the start of the convolution stack.
 For the discriminator, the last convolution layer is flattened and then fed into a single sigmoid output.